ctmaher/modendro/README.md

-modendro is a collection of functions to do a variety of tree-ring analyses that are not available elsewhere or are improvements on existing analyses: power transformation & detrending, disturbance detection, flexible climate-growth correlations to identify the strongest seasonal climate signals, & various utility functions for wrangling tree-ring data.
-The functions in modendro are designed to work with the common tree-ring measurement formats that have years as rownames and series names as colnames (i.e., the resulting format from the `read.` functions in the dplR package).
-Within R, this format is just a particularly-structured data.frame.
-The modendro functions don’t “know” what file format the measurements originated from, and the only things that matter are the rownames and the colnames
+modendro is a collection of functions to do a variety of tree-ring analyses that are not available elsewhere or are improvements on existing analyses: various utility functions for wrangling tree-ring data, power transformation & detrending, flexible climate-growth correlations to identify the strongest seasonal climate signals, and disturbance detection & removal.

+My inclusion of an analysis method in modendro does not imply broad endorsement of the method.
+My goal is to make available some of these methods that I’ve found useful in the past but had to write my own code for.
+Enjoy and I hope some of these are useful for you too!

 ## Installation